 If $A$ is a finite set then the \emph{Boolean lattice\/} $B=B(A)$ consists of the subsets of $A$ ordered by inclusion.
 The result is a graded atomic lattice with $\rk(x)=|x\kern0.25mm|$, join $x\vee y=x\cup y$, meet $x\wedge y=x\cap y$, minimum $\0=\varnothing$, maximum $\1=A$ and atoms $A$.
 Any element has a unique expression as a join of atoms.

 This paper is about arrangement lattices.
 If $V$ is a finite dimensional vector space over a field $k$, then an \emph{arrangement\/} in $V$ is a finite set $A=\{a_i\}$ of linear hyperplanes, i.e. codimension one subspaces.
-We insist that our hyperplanes are vector subspaces (rather than merely affine) so stictly speaking we are considering {\em subspace arrangements}; we will however simply refer to these as arrangements.
 The corresponding \emph{arrangement lattice\/} $L=L(A)$ has elements all possible intersections of hyperplanes in $A$ -- with the empty intersection taken to be $V$ -- and ordered by \emph{reverse\/} inclusion.
 Then $L$ is a graded atomic lattice with atoms the hyperplanes $A$, rank function $\rk(x)=\codim x$, minimum $\0=V$, maximum $\1=\bigcap_{a\in A} a$,

 where the intersection on the right is indexed by the set $\{z\in L:x\cup y\subseteq z\}$.
 Moreover, $L$ is \emph{geometric\/}, in that the rank function satisfies $\rk(x\vee y)+\rk(x\wedge y)\leq \rk(x)+\rk(y)$.
 An arrangement is \emph{essential\/} when $\bigcap_{a\in A} a$ is the trivial subspace, or equivalently, $\rk(L)=\dim V$.
 The arrangement lattices on at most three hyperplanes are shown in Figure \ref{fig:arrangement:small}.
 The first three are Boolean -- realised by arrangements of coordinate hyperplanes with respect to a basis in $1,2$ or $3$-dimensions -- and the last is a braid arrangement (see for instance \cite{MR2383131}) combinatorially isomorphic to the partition lattice $\Pi(3)$ of a set of size $3$.